appirio-tech/cs-website-cms/README.md

 ## Local Development

 We've recently switched to use [Foreman to develop locally](https://devcenter.heroku.com/articles/procfile) per Heroku's recommendation.
 We are also running [Postgres](http://postgresapp.com/) for development and test.
+You'll also need redis running locally as well.
 See .env-example for application specific variables that you need for your .env file.
 Please add any new variables to this example file.
 To get up and running, run:

 	# fork this repo and clone
 	bundle install